-Scott is a socially conscious communicator, equal parts publicist, marketer, entrepreneur and writer.
-He has an insatiable interest in big ideas and the behaviors that drive people, what resonates with them, and how to communicate with them.
+Equal parts strategist, publicist, marketer, social entrepreneur, nonprofit leader, and writer, Scott has an insatiable interest in big ideas and the behaviors that drive people, what resonates with them, and how to communicate with them.

-In early 2009 Scott founded a new kind of collaborative space for work and community in Beacon, NY.
-Partly inspired by the coworking movement, BEAHIVE adds a civic and Local Living Economy dimension and is building a community of members with a range of creative and technical talents and a desire to improve their professional lives, their personal lives and the community.
-He opened a second location in Kingston in November 2009, a third in Albany in March 2012, and is considering others to create a small network of community-focused, collaborative hives in the Hudson Valley.
+In early 2009 he founded a new kind of collaborative space for work and community in Beacon, NY.
+Partly inspired by the coworking and Localism movements, BEAHIVE adds a civic dimension and is building a community of members with a range of creative and technical talents.
+He opened a second location in Kingston in November 2009 (since closed), a third in Albany in March 2012, and is considering others to create a small network of community-focused, collaborative hives in the Hudson Valley.

 For many years you could find Scott's name in the masthead of Photo District News (PDN), the award-winning international magazine for photographers and visual creatives.